 That we do not all see them, or that those who promise to come do not all keep tryst, amounts to nothing.
-We do not know why they can come, nor why they can not; and as for not seeing them, I repeat, we must not forget how many other things there are that we do not see: and since, in science, we know that there are delicate manifestations which can only be rendered perceptible to our organs by the application of the most delicate electrometers, is it not reasonable to suppose that there may exist certain susceptible or diseased organisms, which, judiciously handled, may serve as electrometers to the healthy ones?
+We do not know why they can not; and as for not seeing them, I repeat, we must not forget how many other things there are that we do not see; and since, in science, we know that there are delicate manifestatious which can only be readered paraceptible to our argains by the application of the most delicate electrometers, is it not reasonable to suppose that there may exist certain susceptible or diseased organisms, which, judiciously handled, may serve as electrometers to the healthy ones?